lavish-shrma/practiceSet/README.md

 If you’re also learning, clone the repo and try the problems yourself.
 📢 Let’s Connect!

-If you have suggestions, feedback, or want to collaborate, open an issue or connect with me on GitHub!
+If you have suggestions, feedback, or would like to collaborate, please open an issue or connect with me on GitHub.

 Happy Coding! 🚀